vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 ## Scaling and Serving Performance

 The following illustrates a scalable deployment using Vespa where the stateless container cluster handles query parsing and query tokenization.
-The query encoding models are invoked in the stateless container, and the resulting tensors are attached to the query which is dispatched to all content nodes.
+The query encoding models are also evaluated in the stateless container using model evaluation.

- Each content node has a partition of the total document volume and a query retrieves and rank documents as specified in the ranking profile in use.
-In the container one can re-rank the globally top-k documents after obtaining the top global ranking hits.
+ Each content node index a partition of the total document volume and a single query retrieves and rank documents as specified in the ranking profile which happens locally on each node invoved in the query.
+ In the container one can re-rank the globally top-k documents after obtaining merging the results from the contentn nodes.
  Merging might also include diversifying the result set using [Vespa grouping](https://docs.vespa.ai/en/grouping.html)

+ Moving the most costly ranking model to the stateless layer allows easier auto-scaling to scale with query traffic and as the input size to the model is limited (e,g 100 hits) the network does not become a bottleneck.
+ See [Vespa performance and sizing guide](https://docs.vespa.ai/en/performance/sizing-search.html) for more on sizing and scaling Vespa search.

 ![Vespa Serving Overview](img/overview.png)

 See [Scaling and performance evaluation of ColBERT on Vespa.ai](colbert-performance-scaling.md).